Chronic Illness & Disability: Qualifying Medical Conditions

 As an expert in long-term disability, it is important to understand the medical conditions that qualify for coverage.
 While this table is not exhaustive, it highlights some of the most common conditions that may qualify an individual for long-term disability benefits.

-Cancer is a prevalent condition that can have severe physical and emotional impacts on and their families.
+Cancer is a prevalent condition that can have severe physical and emotional impacts on individuals and their families.
 It is important to note that not all cancer diagnoses will qualify for long-term disability coverage, as only advanced cases with medical evidence of treatment may be considered.

 Heart disease and stroke are also common conditions that can severely impact an individual’s ability to work and function in daily life.
 These conditions may qualify for long-term disability coverage if they result in significant impairment.